Home / Blog / What Are the Laws About Releasing Mugshots?

 • Your employer passes you over for a promotion based on negative information found online.

-• A financial institution finds your mug shot when conducting due diligence for a business loan.
+• A financial institution finds your booking photographs when conducting due diligence for a business loan.

 In each of these scenarios, your professional future is at stake.
-Can you really afford to have your mug shot or arrest details posted to the web?
-Your online reputation is critical for any person; protecting it with the help of NetReputation is a smart move that can open new doors of opportunity for you.
+Can you really afford to have your mug shot or arrest details posted on the web?

 How Did My Mugshot Get Published Online?

 It’s an unfortunate truth that many websites ignore laws about releasing mugshots online.
-As a result, this is what happens as your mugshot makes its way to Google.
-Let’s take a look at the journey.
+As a result, this is what happens as your mugshot makes its way to Google:

-Police arrest you and take your mugshot at the station.
+1. Police arrest you, and a law enforcement officer takes your mugshot at the station.

-Next, third-party mugshot websites automatically gather that recently added/updated information.
+4. Third-party mugshot websites automatically gather recently added or updated information.

-Mugshot sites compile this info into an “arrest profile” they then feature online.
+5. Mugshot sites compile this info into an “arrest profile” that they then feature online.

-Next, the website operator posts & indexes each page into Google’s Search Console.
+6. The website operator posts and indexes each page in Google’s Search Console.

 Social Media and Arrest Mugshots